+- 1. Complete an application for admission.

+- 2. Satisfy the assessment requirement.

-Complete an application, satisfy the assessment requirement and attend any required information/registration session.
-Students start fall term.
+- 3. Attend any required information/registration session.

 To earn an Industrial Electro-Mechanical Technology AAS degree, a student must complete all course work as prescribed and maintain a 2.0 grade point average.